Talk to your Health Care Professional

-If you are thinking of booking a holiday or travelling with food allergies then check out our top tips for travelling with allergies to ensure a safe & enjoyable trip.
+If you planning a holiday or travelling with food allergies then check out our top tips for travelling with allergies to ensure a safe & enjoyable trip.
 Travelling abroad creates lots of excitement in the family, much needed sunshine & time out but if you or your child has serious allergies, you may feel anxious about travelling & keeping them safe.
 With some forward planning and preparation the whole family can have a great holiday.

 # Talk to your Health Care Professional

 Talk to your health care professional and seek advice on travelling with serious allergies.
 They are best placed to advise you on your particular medical requirements.
-Ensure your prescriptions, medications and emergency plan are with you and up to date.
-If you are flying you should get a letter from your health care professional and a copy of your prescription to carry an adrenaline pen or other medicines on board a plane.
+Ensure your prescriptions, medications and emergency plan are with you and up to date in case you need to refill them while away.
+If you are flying get a letter from your health care professional and a copy of your prescription to carry an adrenaline auto-injector or other medicines on board a plane.

 # Flying with allergies

-Make sure your Adrenaline pen is easily accessible and on you at all times, not in the hold or overhead bin, if you need it you need to be able to access it quickly.
-Also the hold of planes can be very cold and are not suitable for storing adrenaline pens.
+- Make sure your Epinephrine Auto-injectors are easily accessible and on you at all times, not in the hold or overhead bin, if you need it you need to be able to access it quickly.
+Also the hold of planes can be very cold and are not suitable for storing EpiPEns aor other adrenaline auto-injectors.

 # Storing Adrenaline Pens

 Adrenaline autoinjectors should ideally be stored in a cool dark place at room temperature, between 15 and 25 degrees Celsius.
-They should be stored in an insulated wallet if the temperature is warmer than 25 degrees Celsius or colder than 15 degrees Celsius.
-They should not be refrigerated or stored in your car or in the hold of airplanes as the temp may fluctuate and reduce the effectiveness of the adrenaline.
+Our range of FRIO insulated wallets are perfect for storage where the temperature is warmer than 25 degrees Celsius.
+Adrenaline auto-injectors should not be refrigerated or stored in your car or in the hold of airplanes as the temp may fluctuate and reduce the effectiveness of the adrenaline.

 # Eating Out